jsconf/2017.jsconf.eu/speakers/_posts/2017-03-30-khalid-barriers-to-entry-in-javascript-communities.md

 ---
 layout: speaker-page
 tags: speaker
-title: Barriers to Entry in JavaScript Communities – Khalid
+title: Barriers to Entry in the JavaScript Community
 permalink: /speakers/khalid-barriers-to-entry-in-javascript-communities.html
 speaker: Khalid
 talk: Barriers to Entry in JavaScript Communities